All Positions

 Local density of States in Complex environments

-The aim of this project is to carry out microwave and/or terahertz experiments to characterise the Local Density of States in a number of complex environments, for example in near waveguides and in band gaps of photonic crystals and to understand the results using intensive computer simulations.
-The results will be applied to practical devices, for example scintillators for medical devices or antennas for MRI systems.
+The aim of this project is to design, simulate and then carry out microwave and/or terahertz experiments to characterise the Local Density of States in a number of complex environments that promise immediate applications for emission control, but also for discovering new physics, for example in waveguides and in band gaps of photonic crystals.
+The results will be applied to practical devices, for example scintillators for medical devices, antennas for MRI systems, or 6G photonic circuits.

 Multiwave Imaging (MW) will provide a non-academic secondment and give concrete and valuable insights regarding impact development and creation.
 MW and Institut Fresnel are already research partners for more than 5 years and have co-supervised several PhD students in various topics including near field energy transfer and biomedical applications.
+Institute Fresnel and the University of Sydney also have a long-standing collaboration and have successfully co-supervised multiple PhD students.
 The secondment will also help the PhD student to develop a network of non-academic contacts, expanding their career opportunities.

 Option 2